-- If nature permits, wander onto the decks to experience the Christmas magic beneath the incredible spectacle of the Northern Lights
+- If nature permits, wander onto the decks to experience the festive magic beneath the incredible spectacle of the Northern Lights

 - Enjoy a welcome dinner of local produce and a glass of Prosecco in the hot tub

-- Activities include Dogsledding, Sea Safari, Snowmobiles, Snowshoeing & Ice Fishing
+- Activities include Dogsledding, Sea Safari, Snowmobiles, Snowshoeing & Reindeer Safari

 - New Year's Celebrations including fireworks and a special dinner